Vineyard Norden Summer Camp: 2009 onwards

-Vineyard Nordic Summercamp has, since 2009, been held in Sweden at Nyhem, which is owned and run by the Swedish pentecostal Christian movement, Pingströrelsen.
+Vineyard Nordic Summer Camp has, since 2009, been held in Sweden at Nyhem, which is owned and run by the Swedish pentecostal Christian movement, Pingströrelsen.
 One of the main reasons cited to stay in Nyhem was the large new big hall, Nyhemshallen (the Nyhem Hall) built in 2008.

 Participants

-Vineyard Norden Summercamp has many participants from all over the Nordic countries, as well as guests from other parts of the world.
+Vineyard Norden Summer Camp has many participants from all over the Nordic countries, as well as guests from other parts of the world.

-Summercamp normally gathers between 800 and 1000 diverse participants, ranging from campers (people with tents or caravans that make their own food) to people who buy full accommodation and food.
+Summer Camp normally gathers between 800 and 1000 diverse participants, ranging from campers (people with tents or caravans that make their own food) to people who buy full accommodation and food.
 There are various types of accommodations.

-Vineyard Nordic Summercamp is a Nordic camp (with English and Scandinavian translations), but every year there are guests from at least one eastern European Vineyard church (normally one that is supported by the Vineyard Nordic churches or cooperate with the Vineyard Nordic churches).
+Vineyard Nordic Summer Camp is a Nordic camp (with English and Scandinavian translations), but every year there are guests from at least one eastern European Vineyard church (normally one that is supported by the Vineyard Nordic churches or cooperate with the Vineyard Nordic churches).
 There are also guests from other places in Europe, and even from the US, Canada, South Africa and other far away places.

 Well-known characteristics

-Well-known characteristics for a Vineyard Nordic Summercamp are an equal mix of social interaction (a very important element in the Christian Vineyard Movement), meetings, seminars, and diverse free time activities for all ages.
+Well-known characteristics for a Vineyard Nordic Summer Camp are an equal mix of social interaction (a very important element in the Christian Vineyard Movement), meetings, seminars, and diverse free time activities for all ages.
 There are also really popular "night cafés" where the participants meet informally over a cup of coffee or something "to bite" with entertainment from the scene (everything from ballads and poems to blues and rock).
 One night during the week is "Open Scene" where everyone can just "pop up".